Elusive Summit County ponderosa pine bears fruit after 10 years to help secure its survival

 “It’s maybe 100-to-120 trees total, so it’s pretty small,” said Sarah Pearson, the reforestation guru of the 2.3 million-acre White River National Forest.
 “In terms of forest, that’s nothing.
 And in fact, looking at the imagery, it’s hardly considered a forested stand.”

 Which is why the 30-year timber improvement specialist — 22 of them here in the region’s national forest — has been eagerly watching the diminutive tree collective for years with some optimism.
 The hope was that it would finally bear fruit in the form of a quality pine cone crop and she could help aid its long-term survival should a catastrophic incident like a large-scale wildfire ever strike the last group of holdouts.

-Fifteen years since the previous harvest, the county's last group of holdouts on public lands at long last complied and rewarded the patience with 16 bushels of cones.
-The consenting act will now ensure the tree's prolonged existence.
+Fifteen years since the previous harvest, the county’s final ponderosas on public lands at long last complied and rewarded the patience with 16 bushels of cones.
+The consenting act will now ensure the tree’s prolonged existence.

 “I think I’ve been trying to collect cones there for 10 years,” said Pearson.
 “This is why it was kind of a big deal for me.
 You always have to kind of pay attention and take advantage of all the opportunities that you get.”

 Due to U.S. Forest Service constraints, transferring seeds from one zone or wilderness district to another is forbidden, so mining what’s already there is one of the few options to eventually restore a species.
 The largest quantity of ponderosa in the White River, between 200 and 300 acres, lives in the neighboring Eagle District north of Dotsero, for instance, but because those trees are at a lower altitude they are not fully adapted to survive in Summit County.